Cuba Yacht Charters

 For reasons we can’t explain, magical Cuba draws you in and doesn’t let you go.
 On your next yacht charter adventure at sea, discover the magic for yourself.

-From the ivory, sands shores of Playa Ancón, a water sports hub just minutes from vibrant Trinidad, to the vast, glistening sands of Playa Paraíso and Playa Sirena, Cuba has plenty of magical beaches to choose from.
+From the ivory, sands shores of Playa Ancón, a water sports hub just minutes from vibrant Trinidad, to the vast, glistening sands of Playa Paraíso and Playa Sirena, Cuba yacht charters take you to plenty of magical beaches to choose from.
 Looking for something a little quieter, with more space to relax in solitude?
 Head to the Bay of Pigs.
 With its rocky coves, clear waters and endless rows of swaying palms, this beach is as historic as it is beautiful.

 There’s no denying that Old Havana is a cultural destination.
 Perfect for every type of yacht charter guest, Havana is the heart of this iconic island; home to everything from the propaganda-heavy Museum of the Revolution and the swanky Vedado jazz district, to its famous cigars, salsa clubs, the Cuban National Ballet, interesting locals and more.
 The sounds of Havana, and of all of Cuba, are reason enough to visit.
 Music in Cuba always gets people on their feet.